Py543/sql/adventureworks/README.md

 4. Change the query written in question 3 so that the salesperson’s name also displays from the Person.Person table.

-5. The Sales.SalesOrderHeader table contains foreign keys to the Sales.CurrencyRate and Purchasing.ShipMethod tables.
-Write a query joining all three tables, making sure it contains all rows from Sales.SalesOrderHeader.
-Include the CurrencyRateID, AverageRate, SalesOrderID, and ShipBase columns.

 # Summarizing Data
-Aggregating Data:
-1. Write a query to determine the price of the most expensive product ordered.
-Use the UnitPrice column of the Sales.SalesOrderDetail table.
+1. Write a query joining the Person.Person, Sales.Customer, and Sales.SalesOrderHeader tables to
+return a list of the customer names along with a count of the orders placed

 2. Write a query to determine the average freight amount in the Sales.SalesOrderHeader table.